Ainkra/quai-antique/README.md

-> This project is probably deprecated.
+> This project is now deprecated.
 Do not use if you don't know what you did.
 > AT YOUR OWN RISK !

 # quai-antique